 The Band Practice Hall is to be brought into use in a manner which is complementary to the residential development.
 The form of the building would support its reuse as a community or employment space.
-Subject to the proposed future use of the Band Practice Hall there is the potential to create a small public square to enhance its setting.
+There is the potential to create a small public square to enhance the setting of the Band Practice Hall.

 Two areas with a concentration of mature trees are to be kept free from development:

-- in the north of the site forming part of the continuous site-wide habitat corridor.
-Walking/ cycling and flood management infrastructure may be acceptable within this area subject to safe construction and the retention and ongoing management of trees covered by the site-wide TPO. - in the south west corner adjacent to the boundary wall.
-Car parking and private garden space would be acceptable within this area, subject to safe construction and the retention and ongoing management of trees covered by the site-wide TPO.
+- in the north of the site forming part of the continuous site-wide habitat corridor - in the south west corner adjacent to the boundary wall.
+Car parking and private garden space would be acceptable within this area, subject to safe construction and the retention and ongoing management of trees covered by TPO.